 Commercial Trash, Recycling, and Organics

-SB 1383 was implemented in efforts to reduce emissions of short-lived climate pollutants (SLCP) in various sectors of California's economy by reducing organic waste disposal from 2014 to 2025 by 75%.
+SB 1383 was implemented by the State to reduce emissions of short-lived climate pollutants (SLCP) in various sectors of California's economy by reducing organic waste disposal from 2014 to 2025 by 75%.

 - 2 cubic yards or more of commercial solid waste and 20 gallons or more of organic waste per week